jhumble/documentation/jssloader-xor-crypter.md

 Where 0x82 is the index into the array of encrypted function pointers and the other two args are arguments passed onto that function after it is decrypted.

 # Encrypted Strings
-The string decryption function in shown and annoted below. strings are accessed similarly to the functions with a function `get_string(*decrypted_string, index)` which will decrypt the appropriate string and copy it to the supplied buffer.
+The string decryption function in shown and annoted below.
+Strings are accessed similarly to the functions with a function `get_string(*decrypted_string, index)` which will decrypt the appropriate string and copy it to the supplied buffer.

-To decrypt, every pair of characters are swapped, then 1 is added the first and 1 is subtracted from the second.
+To decrypt, every pair of characters are swapped.
+Then 1 is added the first and 1 is subtracted from the second.
 If the string length is odd, the last character has 2 subtracted from it.
 Decryption is easier to understand with a quick example:
     `BCDEF` => `DAFCD`